andersco/day-countdown/README.md

     ```
     npm install -g expo-cli
     ```
+  * If behind the windows firewall, open up ports for expo
+    * Create inbound and outbound rules for TCP ports 19000-19003
   * Install Android Studio
   * Install Intel Emulator Excellerator
     * Ensure it is installed with the SDK manager in Android Studio